 Research shows that only about one-third of Americans have a written financial plan.
 Those with a plan in place feel significantly more financially stable than those without one.

-Plus, it can help them leave the legacy they want to leave.
+Plus, it can help them leave the legacy they want.

 5. Understand the impact of taxes

-Make sure you understand the tax implications of various legacy plans and take advantage of tax strategies that may be beneficial in building a legacy.
+Make sure you understand the tax implications of various legacy plans and take advantage of tax strategies that may help build a legacy.

 ”Simply understanding the tax-control triangle can be a great way to leave a legacy for your children,” Pearson says.
 “Specifically, what do you own and when will it be taxed?
-Most people have some money in the bank, as well as their home that would be non-qualified assets.
+Most people have some money in the bank and a home, both of which are non-qualified assets.
 States may collect inheritance tax on these assets, but not on their growth when left as part of the estate plan.”

-So, if you’re a caregiver or may become one in the future and you haven’t yet started speaking with your parents about their financial legacy, the time to start is now.
+If you’re a caregiver or may become one in the future, and you haven’t yet begun speaking with your parents about their financial legacy, now is the time to start.

 Taking a few small steps now can go a long way to help them feel more at peace about the future.